ivaano/NsxLibraryManager/README.md

 - After that, go to Library and click on **Reload Library**
 - If new files are added to your library, you can use the **Refresh Library** button to update the database.
 - Reload Library will drop the table and create it again.

+> [!TIP]
+> To setup the port or the listening address, you can use the `--urls` parameter, for example `./NsxLibraryManager.exe --urls http://*:6666` will listen on any interface on port 6666.

 ## Screenshots
 ![Dashboard](./screenshots/dashboard.png)